Envisioning What's Possible

 Communities along the state Highways in all 58 California counties stand to benefit from Clean California.
 Caltrans will ramp up trash collection efforts and incorporate sustainable landscapes along state highways.
 Caltrans will fund projects on local streets and roads, tribal lands, parks, pathways and transit centers through a new grant program to clean up and enhance public spaces.

-How will Caltrans administer the local grants?
+How will Caltrans administer the Clean California Local Grants?

 What does upkeep look like after the three-year Clean California effort is finished?